Boundary conditions at infinity for Black-Scholes equations: Introduction

-We focus on the issue of non-uniqueness of the Black--Scholes equation.
+We focus on the issue of non-uniqueness of the Black--Scholes equations.
 In general, derivative prices are solutions to the corresponding partial differential equations or Cauchy problems, which are referred to as Black--Scholes equations in the literature.
-The existence and uniqueness of the solutions have been studied in detail by \citet{HeathSchweizer2000} and \citet{JansonTysk2006}.
+The existence and uniqueness of these solutions have been studied in detail by \citet{HeathSchweizer2000} and \citet{JansonTysk2006}.
 However, multiple solutions may exist in the presence of a bubble.
-More precisely, \citet{Tysk2009} show that the uniqueness holds if the payoff function is of a strictly sublinear growth and does not hold if it is of linear growth, such as those of call options and forward contracts.
+More precisely, \citet{Tysk2009} show that the uniqueness holds if the payoff function is of strictly sublinear growth and does not hold if it is of linear growth, such as those of call options and forward contracts.
 The issue of non-uniqueness has been addressed from a theoretical perspective.
 The derivative price is characterized as the smallest non-negative supersolution according to the fundamental theorem of asset pricing (\citet{Delbaen1994}), and the smallest solution is characterized as a unique solution to an alternative Cauchy problem (Theorem 6.2 of \citet{Cetin2018}).
-However, although some methods have been proposed by \citet{EkstromLotstedtSydowTysk2011} and \citet{SongYang2015}, numerical procedures have not been extensively developed despite their practical importance.
+The smallest solution is provided by the expectation of the payoff, which is referred to as a {\it stochastic solution}, whereas a function that satisfies the Black--Scholes equation is a {\it classical solution}.
+However, despite their practical importance, numerical procedures have not been extensively developed.
+Specifying the spatial boundary conditions is one difficulty when applying numerical methods that are set up on a finite grid, such as finite difference methods.
+A standard specification, i.e., specifying the boundary conditions as the payoff function, does not lead to the desired results in the presence of a bubble if the payoff function is of linear growth.
+Therefore, the boundary conditions must be specified carefully.